zoh48gz04/rellax/README.md

 - [Laws of UX](https://lawsofux.com/)
 - [Deeson](https://www.deeson.co.uk/)

-Learn Rellax and other web animation skills with a course on [CSS Animation Rocks](http://courses.cssanimation.rocks/p/level-up)

 ## Development
 In the spirit of lightweight javascript, the build processes (thus far) is lightweight also.